bluntwizard/steam_deck_dub_edition/CONTRIBUTING.md

-# Contributing to Steam Deck DUB Edition
+# Contributing to Grimoire

-Thank you for your interest in contributing to the Steam Deck DUB Edition project!
+Thank you for your interest in contributing to the Grimoire project!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct